 Hiring family members

 Vacation homes are another way the rich may opt to shield cash from Uncle Sam, says realtor Bryan Vance, founder of Bucks & Cents.
 Vance explains that “with the recent increase of the standard deduction, a lot of homeowners no longer itemize popular items such as mortgage interest on their primary residence.”
 State and local income taxes, along with property taxes, are limited to $10,000 if you opt to itemize.
 “But that’s not the case with a vacation home, should you choose to let others stay there,” Vance says.
 Rent your vacation house for less than 14 days a year and the rent you earn is usually tax-free.
 Rent out the house for more than 14 days a year and you can deduct expenses (mortgage interest, property taxes, maintenance, depreciation, etc.).
-These are the 17 tax deductions you can’t afford to miss.

 Real estate tax deferment

 When the wealthy sell an investment property, like a vacation home, they may use another tool to help them pay less to the IRS.
 Jim Wang, founder of Best Wallet Hacks, explains how a 1031 Exchange may help you put off the cost of capital gains taxes when you sell an investment property.
 “If you purchase a ‘like-kind’ property, you can defer capital gains on the sale of investment real estate,” Wang says.
 “The logic behind this deferment is that you’re swapping one investment for another, so the IRS lets you defer the gains.”